Information for students from Iran

 We offer courses that have been specifically designed for international students.
 You may want to consider these if you don’t meet the entry requirements for our undergraduate and postgraduate programmes.
 These will help you with your English language and academic skills and are run by our English Language Centre.

 Find out more about the courses we offer.

 Normally, you will need to have been attending university for at least 1 year.
 Find out more about the programme on our Study Abroad pages.

 Scholarships and bursaries

 Goldsmiths has a series of scholarships for international students applying for postgraduate and research programmes.
 If you’re an alumni you may also be eligible for discounted fees.
-For further information, please see our International Scholarships pages.
+For further information, please use our scholarships finder.